-- Protecting children from maltreatment - " Preventing impairment of children's mental and physical health or development

-- > Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - , Taking action to enable all children to have the best outcomes
+- Providing help and support to meet the needs of children as soon as problems emerge - : Protecting children from maltreatment whether that is within or outside the home, including online - : Preventing impairment of children's mental and physical health or development - : Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - : Taking action to enable all children to have the best outcomes

-Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+Child protection is part of this definition and refers to activities undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.